shervinsahba/polybar-vpn-controller/README.md

 Manage your VPN via this module.
 The `vpn_module` reports the VPN's status in one of three states: `[<location> | Connecting... | No VPN ]`, where the location is your <city> <country> or public IP address.
 It also provides the ability to toggle the VPN connection, open a rofi menu with VPN locations to set, and copy your public ip to the clipboard.

-The `vpn_user_module` file can be appended to your polybar module definitions, adding the `vpn` module with these preset capabilities:
+The `polybar_module_definition` file can be appended to your polybar module definitions, adding the `vpn` module with these preset capabilities:
 - left-click: connect and disconnect VPN
 - right-click: open rofi menu to select between locations
 - middle-click: copy your public IP address to the clipboard